 Dating abuse is a pattern of behavior in which one person uses or threatens to use physical, sexual, verbal, or emotional abuse to control the person's former or present dating partner.
 Behaviors used may include, but are not limited to, physical abuse, emotional abuse, sexual abuse, and/or threats.
 TUSD is committed to maintaining a school campus environment that is safe and secure for all students, and dating abuse will not be tolerated.
 TUSD employees aware of dating abuse shall respond in a manner consistent with District training.
-Students are encouraged to report all known or suspected instances of dating abuse involving themselves or other students, either verbally or in writing, to a teacher, site administrator, or to the Office of Student Equity (225.6686).
-The District will investigate all complaints.
+Students are encouraged to report all known or suspected instances of dating abuse involving themselves or other students.

-5. BULLYING, INTIMIDATION AND HARASSMENT (POLICY JICK)
+5. BULLYING, INTIMIDATION AND HARASSMENT (POLICY JICK )

 Bullying is a form of harassment.
-Bullying is the repeated intimidation of students by the real or threatened infliction of physical, verbal, written, electronically transmitted (including cyberbullying), or emotional abuse, or through attacks on the property of another (including verbal taunts, name-calling and put-downs, extortion of money or possessions, or spray-painting derogatory terms on a student's locker or vehicle).
+Bullying is the repeated intimidation of students by the real or threatened infliction of physical, verbal, written, electronically transmitted, or emotional abuse, or through attacks on the property of another (including verbal taunts, name-calling and put-downs, and extortion of money or possessions).
 Students who engage in any act of bullying while at school, at any school function, in connection to or with any District sponsored activity or event, or while en route to or from school, are subject to disciplinary action.